azzamallow/generator-angulator/README.md

 # generator-angulator [![Build Status](https://secure.travis-ci.org/azzamallow/generator-angulator.png?branch=master)](https://travis-ci.org/azzamallow/generator-angulator)

-A [Yeoman](http://yeoman.io) Generator for creating testable AngularJS components, such as a directive or a service.
+A [Yeoman](http://yeoman.io) Generator for creating a testable AngularJS component, such as a directive or a service, and publishing it to bower.

 You can only generate a directive or a filter at this point.
 I am happy to accept pull requests to generate new components, however I am adding new components as I need them.